MotoStatz

 Triumph Daytona 675 in-gear acceleration

-The flat acceleration curve can be clearly seen via the in-gear thrust curve which shows the torque curve being applied through the gears.
+The flat acceleration curve is clearly visible in the in-gear thrust graph, which shows the torque curve translated through the gearbox.

-This makes the 675 engine very easy to get the most out of and means that it requires fewer gear changes in most situations and can run a gear higher compared to 600 cc rivals accelerating out of corners.
+This makes the 675 exceptionally easy to get the most out of.
+It requires fewer gear changes in most situations and allows you to ride a gear higher than 600 cc rivals when accelerating out of corners.

 Triumph Daytona 675 Acceleration through the gears

-The Daytona 675 is not the outright fastest 600 cc class motorcycle but due to its extremely lightweight package and punchy engine, it puts down some very respectable numbers.
+The Daytona 675 is not the outright fastest bike in the 600 cc class, but thanks to its extremely lightweight package and punchy engine, it delivers some very respectable performance figures.

 Triumph Daytona 675 Acceleration and Top Speed